iterative/dvc.org/content/docs/start/checkpoints.md

 these outputs as special objects.

-In order to specify `models/fashion-mnist/model.h5` as a checkpoint, we convert the item into a [YAML 1.2 dictionary key,][yamldk] and specify `checkpoints: true` as an element, like the following:
+In order to specify `models/fashion-mnist/model.h5` as a checkpoint, we convert the item into a YAML 1.2 dictionary key and specify `checkpoints: true` as an element, like the following:

 ```yaml
 train: